verrazzano/docs/content/en/docs/applications/_index.md

 Scope controllers read scope resources updated by the `ApplicationConfiguration` controller during deployment.
 The `ApplicationConfiguration` controller updates the scope resources with references to each Component to which the scope is applied.

-The following diagram shows the relationships between the different resources and controllers discussed above.
+The following diagram shows the relationships between the different resources and controllers described previously.
 ![](oam-flow.svg)

 The following diagram, based on the hello-helidon example, shows the processing of resources from a Kubernetes operator perspective.